elastic/python-elastic-agent-client/README.md

 3. store that generated code in `es_agent_client/generated`
 4. post-process them a bit (grpc_tools generates python2 imports, instead of python3 🤷)

-###### PyOxidizer

-Agent needs a binary that it can execute.
-A tool called [PyOxidizer](https://gregoryszorc.com/docs/pyoxidizer/main/pyoxidizer_overview.html) helps us accomplish this, by compiling an entire python distribution (including our source code and dependencies) into a single executable.
-In our case, it also produces a `py_lib/` dir that must live next to that binary, which contains c extensions that can't be memoized.
-These must be copied into the Agent artifact manually for now.
-Eventually, these will be included in Agent's automated builds.

-The binary is produced with `make exe`, and is controlled via the `pyoxidizer.bzl` configuration file.

 ### TODO List
 - [ ] Translate the [Go fake component](https://github.com/elastic/elastic-agent/blob/main/pkg/component/fake/component/main.go) to python